DmitryGoshko/heroku_cors/README.md

 $ git push heroku master
 ```

+You can replace 'dp83-cors' with the desired appname if I still have this up.
 The install process might be optional if you just want to deploy.

 ## The Client System